datachile/deploy/README.md

 # datachile deployment procedure

 The datachile project has been configured to run on docker containers.
-Make sure both `docker` and `docker-compose` is installed and running in the machine you intend to setup datachile.
-You also must previously prepared the DNS configuration for the domain this machine will be located.
+Make sure `git`, `docker` and `docker-compose` are installed and running in the machine you intend to setup datachile.
+You also must have previously prepared the DNS configuration for the domain this machine will be located on.
 This is a required step, as the virtual hosts are configured to run for a domain.
-The deployment procedure can be divided in 2 steps: preparation, and setup, however, it's convenient you understand the internal structure in each container before you start the deployment.
+The deployment procedure can be divided in 2 steps: preparation, and setup; however, it's convenient you understand the internal structure in each container before you start the deployment.
 Each container runs a different part of the project, and has some common elements that connects them.

 ### restui
-The *restui* container builds an instance of [mondrian-rest-ui](https://github.com/Datawheel/mondrian-rest-ui/), which is useful to explore and debug the cubes available.
-This container will run the build procedure during the setup, and then will exit with code (1).
-The resulting build will be saved in a docker volume, which is shared with the nginx container.
+As part of the setup procedure, a *restui* image is built, ran, and then deleted.
+This image is based in the [mondrian-rest-ui](https://github.com/Datawheel/mondrian-rest-ui/) repository, specifically in the Dockerfile present in it.
+The files resulting from the build are stored in a docker volume, which is then shared with the nginx container.

 ### certbot
 The *certbot* container contains an instance of EFF's Certbot, to get the SSL certificates for the domain.
 This container runs on setup but doesn't do anything; it exits with code (1) immediately.
 Instead, this container is meant to be run from the outside with `docker-compose run certbot` commands.